-Here I shut myself up in my single room (complete with air cooler, a good enough reason on its own to justify the journey south) and alternately ran to the toilet, drank rehydration salts and drifted off into disturbed waking dreams, my incredibly sore throat waking me up whenever the swallowing reflex occurred in my slumber.
+Here I shut myself up in my single room (complete with air cooler, a good enough reason on its own to justify the journey south) and alternately ran to the toilet, drank rehydration salts and drifted off into disturbed waking dreams, my incredibly sore throat shaking me awake whenever I swallowed in my slumber.
 I abandoned all my plans, started a course of antibiotics and lay down to wait for an improvement.
 With serious diarrhoea that's the only way: drink loads, squirt loads and do your time.
-I saw my carefully crafted plans of exploring Gujarat evaporating in smoke, but I didn't care: in this state, all you want to do is stay put.
+I saw my carefully crafted plans of exploring Gujarat evaporating in smoke, but I didn't care; in this state, all you want to do is stay put.

 Lazing in Pushkar

-But in the Peacock the monkeys always won, and the staff would give up their grunting and go back to their siesta: what can you do about an animal that can climb a tree faster than a man can run?
-At least it meant the monkeys weren't vicious, for which I was grateful after the Rinjani experience.
+But in the Peacock the monkeys always won, and the staff would give up their grunting and go back to their siesta; what can you do about an animal that can climb a tree faster than a man can run?
+At least it meant the monkeys weren't vicious, for which I was grateful after my experience in Gunung Rinjani.

 While I lounged, a thin, wiry man planted grass cuttings in the sandy lawn, worn bare by the heat and the effect of people.
 His spine was a series of knots, sitting prone on his back like nodules on a baby dinosaur, and he slowly and methodically dug small troughs in the sand with a sharp metal instrument, putting in lines of grass before covering them up again.
-It was hot where he worked, but he hardly sweated at all, something I had noticed among the Indians during this heat wave: while I swam in my own juices, the locals managed no more than a faint film of perspiration (unless they were fat and middle class, in which case they sweated just like westerners).
-My clothes got tidemarks while the locals shone in their garish colours and beautiful sarees; I suppose that acclimatisation is unavoidable when you're born into this kind of environment, but I still marvelled at their resilience.
+It was hot where he worked, but he hardly sweated at all, something I've noticed among the Indians during this heat wave; while I swim in my own juices, the locals manage no more than a faint film of perspiration (unless they're fat and middle class, in which case they seem to sweat just like us westerners).
+My clothes get tidemarks while the locals shine in their garish colours and beautiful sarees; I suppose that acclimatisation is unavoidable when you're born into this kind of environment, but I still marvel at their resilience.

 On my second day I met the two more sociable couples in the hotel – Michael and Rachel from New Zealand, and Mark and Philippa from England – and swapped tales of illnesses.
 This gave us common ground and, still failing to meet the gaze of the third mysterious couple, we spent afternoons round the pool, sipping Coke and rehydration salts and swapping travellers' tales.

 Pushkar is a classic travellers' destination.
-It has ghats around a holy lake1, restaurants, shops, pilgrims, cows and, in the heat wave, precious little activity or toutish behaviour.
-People were pretty friendly, and they were certainly colourful: it was a perfect place to unwind.
-Strict rules cover the city and especially the ghats: Pushkar is totally vegetarian and alcohol-free, even to the extent of banning eggs, and nefarious activities like wearing shoes, showing affection and baring your torso are strictly forbidden within 30 ft of the lake.
+It has ghats around a holy lake, where a large LED screen welcomes you to 'HOLEY PUSHKAR' and warns you not to 'WASH CLOTH, USE SOAP OR GARGLE IN THE LAKE'.
+Around the lake are restaurants, shops, pilgrims, cows and, in the heat wave, precious little activity or toutish behaviour.
+People are pretty friendly, and they're certainly colourful; it's a perfect place to unwind.
+Strict rules cover the city and especially the ghats; Pushkar is totally vegetarian and alcohol-free, even to the extent of banning eggs, and nefarious activities like wearing shoes, showing affection and baring your torso are strictly forbidden within 30 ft of the lake.
 This is hardly a drawback, though, as the main activity in Pushkar during the hot season centres around the hotels and their swimming pools, where wearing skimpy bikinis or brief shorts is tolerated and provides a surprising shock to the traveller who hasn't seen a bare thigh for weeks.

 While in Pushkar I did nothing of merit except eat, sleep, celebrate the return of my appetite and drop bits from my plans.
-I had hoped to explore more of Gujarat, the state to the south of Rajasthan, but I realised that time was running out, and if I wanted to visit the Himalayas again, I was going to have to rush it if I wanted to see everything I'd originally included on my list.
-In this heat, rushing was evidently bad for the health, so I pruned my original plan to leave in just the places I really wanted to see, and left it at that.
-It felt much more pleasant not to be careering round like an American in Paris: I felt I could allow myself to relax.
+I had hoped to explore more of Gujarat, the state to the south of Rajasthan, but I've realised that time is running out, and if I want to visit northwest India, I'm going to have to rush it if I want to see everything I originally included on my list.
+In this heat, rushing is evidently bad for the health, so I've pruned my original plan to just those places that I really want to see, and I'll leave it at that.
+It will feel much more pleasant not to be careering round like an American in Paris; I feel I can (and should) allow myself to relax.

 This sounds a little dictatorial when written down, but it's the way I travel.
-I'm quite hard on myself because I want to see lots of things, experience lots of different environments and be stimulated constantly.
-The other side of the coin is to settle down somewhere for a few weeks and to really get into local life, and this has its advantages too; I've found, though, that this sort of semi-settling is much better if you have a companion, someone to share everyday life with and someone to provide conversation and justification for staying put.
-On your own it can simply be lonely, a state which constant movement and stimulation preclude: perhaps that's why I have seen so much and find it hard to kick back on the beach.
+I'm quite hard on myself because I want to see lots of things, experience lots of different environments and be constantly stimulated.
+The flip side of the coin is to settle down somewhere for a few weeks and to really get into local life, and this has its advantages too; I've found, though, that this sort of semi-settling is much better if you have a companion, someone to share everyday life with and someone to provide conversation and justification for staying put.
+On your own it can be bit lonely, but constant movement and stimulation prevent this; perhaps that's why I have seen so much and find it hard to kick back on the beach.

 In fact, illness and apathy are the only things that slow me down, one being a physical limitation and the other a mental one.
-And as my physical limitation faded in Pushkar, so grew my desire to continue exploring.
-So eventually I did.
+And as my physical limitation faded in Pushkar, so my desire to continue exploring grew.
+So eventually I did just that.